Joe Sakic: Early life

 During the 1986–87 season, the Broncos relocated to Swift Current, Saskatchewan, becoming the Swift Current Broncos.
 Sakic, playing in his first full season, scored 60 goals and 73 assists for 133 points.
-These totals saw him named the Rookie of the Year of the WHL.
+These totals saw him named Rookie of the Year of the WHL.
 But while Sakic enjoyed success on the ice, he and his team faced a tragedy on the night of December 30, 1986.
-The Broncos were driving to a game against the Regina Pats, and due to bad weather conditions, the bus crashed after the driver lost control on a patch of black ice outside of Swift Current.
-While Sakic was unharmed, four of his teammates (Trent Kresse, Scott Kruger, Chris Mantyka and Brent Ruff) were killed.
+The Broncos were driving to a game against the Regina Pats and due to bad weather conditions, the bus crashed after the driver lost control on a patch of black ice outside of Swift Current.
+While Sakic was unharmed, four of his teammates (Trent Kresse, Scott Kruger, Chris Mantyka, and Brent Ruff) were killed.
 This incident had a lasting impact on the young Sakic, who declined to talk about the crash throughout his career.
 The next year, in 1987–88, Sakic was named the WHL Most Valuable Player and Canadian Major Junior Player of the Year.
 He scored 160 points (78 goals, 82 assists), tying him with Theoren Fleury of the Moose Jaw Warriors for the WHL scoring title.

 NHL career

 Quebec Nordiques

 Sakic was drafted 15th overall by the Quebec Nordiques in the 1987 NHL Entry Draft, a pick the Nordiques received when they traded away Dale Hunter and Clint Malarchuk to the Washington Capitals.
-Rather than make the immediate jump, he told the Nordiques management he would prefer to spend the 1987–88 season in Swift Current to prepare for the NHL.
-He made his NHL debut on October 6, 1988, against the Hartford Whalers and registered an assist.
+Rather than make the immediate jump into the NHL, Sakic told Nordiques management he would prefer to spend the 1987–88 season in Swift Current to prepare for the NHL.
+Sakic made his professional debut on October 6, 1988, against the Hartford Whalers and registered an assist.
 His first NHL goal came two days later against goaltender Sean Burke of the New Jersey Devils.
-During the season, he wore #88 because his preferred number, #19 was already taken by a teammate, Alain Côté.
-While considered a front-runner for the Calder Memorial Trophy as rookie of the year due to his rapid scoring pace, an ankle injury that forced him to miss 10 games in December and the resulting scoring slump helped quash any hopes of winning the award.
-He would finish his rookie season with 62 points in 70 games, and finishing eighth in voting for the Calder; defenceman Brian Leetch, who won the rookie scoring race with 28 goals and 48 assists, won with forty-two first-place votes, while Sakic only received two third-place votes.
+During the season, Sakic wore number 88, because his preferred number 19 was already taken by a teammate, Alain Côté.
+While considered a front-runner for rookie of the year due to his rapid scoring pace, an ankle injury forced Sakic to miss 10 games in December.
+The resulting scoring slump helped quash any hopes of winning the award.
+Sakic would finish his rookie season with 62 points in 70 games, finishing eighth in voting for the Calder.
+Defenceman Brian Leetch won the rookie scoring race with 28 goals and 48 assists, receiving forty-two first-place votes, while Sakic only received two third-place votes.